S100 Computers

 As far back as 1976 TI introduced the TMS9900.
 It was in fact the first general purpose 16 bit microprocessor and was way ahead of its time in many respects.
 (There were earlier 16 bits CPU's, for example bit slice logic chips or National Semiconductor's IMP-16 chip set in 1972 or its later one chip incarnation called the Pace.
 However these were not really general purpose CPUs).

 In their wisdom however, Ti never courted the early fledgling hobby PC community and almost went out of their way not to provide support or encouragement to an individual developing a hardware project.
 Ti's microprocessor focus then was large corporations and industrial applications!
-No TMS9900 S-100 boards were ever made.
+Only the Marinchip TMS9900 CPU board was made for the S-100 bus.

 TMS9900